PRAVEEN-2006/PRODIGY_SD_03/README.md

-This task is to create a contact management that can add,delete,edit and save contact list with their name, phone numberand email id
+This task is to create a contact management that can add,delete,edit and save contact list with their name, phonenumber and email id